TheoW03/MRA32/README.md

 # QtMRA32

-a ARM7TDMI-S 32-bit instruction, 12 bit integer assembler, written in C++ and inspired by QTSPIM
+a ARM v7 32-bit instruction, 12 bit integer assembler, written in C++ and inspired by QTSPIM

 coded by TheoW03